-Through practice and the lessons he learns from you, your baby can now tell you apart from everybody else.
-He now understands where he ends and you start.
+Your baby’s relationship with you is the main way he learns about the world and how to respond to it.
+For example, your baby soon learns to tell you apart from everybody else.
+He understands where he ends and you start.
 He might even recognise his name, or his face in the mirror.
-Now he knows you’re a separate person, he understands that you might leave and not come back – a terrifying thought!
+But once he understands you’re a separate person, he might fear that you’ll leave and not come back.

-Your baby knows the difference between feeling hungry and feeling sleepy.
-You might also understand more about her and the things she does.
-For example, you might be able to work out the difference between what she does when she’s hungry, and what she does when she’s sleepy.
+You might also understand more about your baby and the things she does.
+For example, you might be able to work out the difference between how she behaves when she’s hungry, and what she does when she’s sleepy.

 What makes your baby happy